qydchen/SafeHavn/README.md

 ![safehavn-book](/app/assets/images/demo/SafeHavnBook.png)

 ### Viewing trips
 Only the user can view their own trips.
 The user can then view details about their trip, the amount they paid, and if they have to, cancel their trips.
-If the user has no trips, a link will allow the user redirect them back to the home index page.
+If the user has no trips, a link will allow the user to redirect back to the home index page.

 ![safehavn-trip](/app/assets/images/demo/SafeHavnTrip.png)